NixOS/nix.dev/source/tutorials/file-sets.md

 - Coercion of paths to strings, such as the wide-spread pattern of `src = ./.`, makes the derivation dependent on the name of the current directory.
-  It also doesn't allow being more precise about which files to use.
+  It always adds the entire directory, including unneeded files that cause unnecessary new builds when they change.

 - The [`builtins.path`](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-path) function
   (and equivalently [`lib.sources.cleanSourceWith`](https://nixos.org/manual/nixpkgs/stable/#function-library-lib.sources.cleanSourceWith))
   can address these problems.
   However, it's often hard to express the desired path selection using the `filter` function interface.

-In this tutorial you'll learn how to use the [file set library](https://nixos.org/manual/nixpkgs/unstable/#sec-fileset) to work with local files in derivations.
+In this tutorial you'll learn how to use the Nixpkgs [`fileset` library](https://nixos.org/manual/nixpkgs/unstable/#sec-fileset) to work with local files in derivations.
 It abstracts over built-in functionality and offers a safer and more convenient interface.

 ## File sets